tock/book/src/development/syscall.md

     Now we have somewhere to store values on a per-process basis.

-4. **Implement the `Driver` trait.**
+4. **Implement the `SyscallDriver` trait.**

-    The `Driver` trait is how a capsule provides implementations for the various syscalls an application might call.
+    The `SyscallDriver` trait is how a capsule provides implementations for the various syscalls an application might call.
 The basic framework looks like:

     ```rust
-    impl Driver for WS00123 {
+    impl SyscallDriver for WS00123 {
     	fn allow_readwrite(
     	    &self,
     	    appid: AppId,